 Who We Are and How We Support the Astronomy Community

-The mission of the AAS is to enhance and share humanity's scientific understanding of the universe, which we achieve through publishing, meeting organization, advocacy, education and outreach, and training and professional development.
+The mission of the AAS is to enhance and share humanity’s scientific understanding of the universe as a diverse and inclusive astronomical community, which we achieve through publishing, meeting organization, advocacy, education and outreach, and training and professional development.

 The AAS publishes the leading international journals in the disciplines of astronomy & astrophysics, heliophysics, and planetary sciences.
-Our recently established highlights journal, AAS Nova, and short results journal, Research Notes, represent innovative new ways we highlight the research results of the community.
-We are undertaking the publication of a new journal in the planetary sciences, which will be open for submissions in the end of 2019.
+Our highlights journal, AAS Nova, and short results journal, Research Notes, represent innovative new ways we highlight the research results of the community.
+Our newest journal, The Planetary Science Journal, is growing each year and has recently received a significant impact factor, making it the highest impact title for the publication of results in the Planetary Sciences.

 The AAS maintains an active program in public policy to influence policy decisions that impact our science, while actively engaging and informing our community about what is going on and how they can take positive steps to participate in the policy process.